theiren46/qucosa-fcrepo-migration/README.md

 # Qucosa Fedora Commons Repository Migration

-A utility program to migrate document data and related security information over to a Fedora Commons Repository.
+A utility program to migrate Qucosa documents, files and related security information over to a Fedora Commons Repository.

 ## Description

-1. Extracts Qucosa information and generates FOXML files
+1. Extracts Qucosa information and generates Qucosa METS
-2. Connects to Fedora Commons to ingest these files
+2. Connects to Fedora Commons via SWORD service to ingest these files
 3. Qucosa IDs that have been downloaded or ingested will not be ingested any more

 ## Building